- Define “genome” as “the complete set of genes or genetic material present in a cell or organism”

 There is no good correlation between the body size or complexity of an organism and the size of its genome.
 Eukaryotic genomes sequenced thus far have between ~6,000 and ~30,000 protein-coding genes, or less than 10-fold variation in the number of genes.
-The human genome has about 21,000 protein-coding genes (recently revised to as few as ~19,000 genes).
+The human genome has just over 19,000 protein-coding genes (recently revised down from 21,000 genes).
 Therefore, the 10,000-fold variation in eukaryotic genome size is due mostly to varying amounts of non-coding DNA.

 Here is a quick comparison of the genome size and predicted gene number for a sampling of eukaryotes: